-In the past, estate planning involved allocating financial and physical assets and ensuring your wishes for burial and memorial were laid out for your loved ones.
+In the past, estate planning involved allocating financial and physical assets and ensuring your burial and memorial wishes were laid out for your loved ones.
 Today, there’s an additional aspect to consider – digital assets.
 Banking, social media accounts, shopping accounts, and personal domains all need to be appropriately handled.
 To help your loved ones ensure your digital assets are protected, you need to create a digital estate plan.

 Make a List of All Your Accounts

 This may be more extensive than you first think.
 Include hardware such as tablets, mobile phones, laptops, cloud storage accounts, e-reading software, social media, banking, email, etc. Be sure to include user names and passwords as well as the location (URL or device) for each account.

 Decide How You Want Each Asset Handled

 You may want some accounts deleted or deactivated, while others may want to be saved or transferred to others.
 Although your wishes may conflict with some companies’ terms of service, it’s still important to communicate your desires.
 If any of your digital assets have a monetary value – say an online stock trading account – be clear about what you want to be done with those assets and who should manage the accounts.